flocked/FZSwiftUtils/README.md

 # FZSwiftUtils

-Swift Foundation extensions and useful Classes & utilities.
+Swift Foundation extensions and useful classes & utilities.

 **For a full documentation take a look at the included documentation accessible via Xcode's documentation browser.**